 2. Apply a coat of gelcoat to the mold and allow it to cure.
-The gelcoat is a mixture of resin/hardener and white pigment, thickened slightly with 406 Colloidal Silica
+The gelcoat is a mixture of resin/hardener and white pigment, thickened slightly with 406 Colloidal Silica.

 Wash the surface of the cured gelcoat with water and an abrasive pad to remove any amine blush that may have formed on the cured surface.
 Dry the surface thoroughly with clean paper towels.
-See Section 5.4.1, Surface preparation-cured epoxy.
 Sand bumps or rough areas to assure the laminate will lie flat in the mold.

 3. Place the first layer of fiberglass fabric in position in the mold and then wet it out in the mold.
 This will be the outer skin of the rudder.
 Squeegee the fabric to remove excess epoxy and air pockets under the fabric.

 Once this first batch of epoxy is mixed, the time limit for the entire process is established, based on the hardener used, ambient temperature, and the volume of coated laminate in the mold.
 Apply vacuum clamping pressure before this first batch of epoxy reaches its initial cure.